A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Bayesian Additive RDD Trees

 An interesting property of BARDDT can be seen in this small illustration --- by letting the regression trees split on the running variable, there is no need to separately define a ``bandwidth'' as is used in the polynomial approach to RDD.
 Instead, the regression trees automatically determine (in the course of posterior sampling) when to ``prune'' away regions away from the cutoff value.
 There are two notable features of this approach.
 One, different trees in the ensemble are effectively using different local bandwidths and these fits are then blended together.
 For example, in the bottom panel of figure \ref{cartoon2}, we obtain one bandwidth for the region $d+i$, and a different one for regions $a+g$ and $d+g$.
 Two, for cells in the tree partition that do not span the cutoff, the regression within that partition contains no causal contrasts --- all observations either have $Z = 1$ or $Z = 0$.
 For those cells, the treatment effect coefficient is ill-posed and in those cases the posterior sampling is effectively a draw from the prior; however, such draws correspond to points where the treatment effect is unidentified and none of these draws contribute to the estimation of $\tau(0, \w)$ --- for example, only nodes $a+g$, $d+g$, and $d+i$ in figure \ref{cartoon2} provide any contribution.
 This implies that draws of $\Delta$ corresponding to nodes not predicting at $X=0$ will always be draws from the prior, which has some intuitive appeal.

-BARDDT differs from \citet{reguly2021heterogeneous} --- which is, to the best of our knowledge, the only other tree-based CATE estimator for RDD --- in three important ways: \begin{itemize} \item BARDDT is a sum of many regression trees, rather than a single tree, \item the BARDDT estimator is based on Bayesian posterior mean\footnote{As a partition model, BART-based estimates of conditional expectations have points of discontinuity.
+BARDDT differs from \citet{reguly2021heterogeneous} --- which is, to the best of our knowledge, the only other tree-based CATE estimator for RDD --- in three important ways: \begin{itemize} \item BARDDT is a sum of many regression trees, rather than a single tree \item the BARDDT estimator is based on Bayesian posterior mean\footnote{As a partition model, BART-based estimates of conditional expectations have points of discontinuity.
 Although RDD demands that $\mu_1$ and $\mu_0$ are smooth functions, this identification condition is on the DGP, not on the estimator.
-BART is a consistent estimator of that underlying smooth function \citep{he2023stochastic,saha2023theory} even if its estimates are not.} rather than a single optimization-based model fit,

-\item BARDDT trees are permitted to split in the running variable (as mentioned in the previous paragraph). \end{itemize}
+BART is a consistent estimator of that underlying smooth function \citep{he2023stochastic,saha2023theory} even if its estimates are not} rather than a single optimization-based model fit \item BARDDT trees are permitted to split in the running variable (as mentioned in the previous paragraph) \end{itemize}

 \begin{lrbox}{\firsttree}{

 } \end{lrbox} \begin{lrbox}{\secondtree}{

 } \end{lrbox} \begin{lrbox}{\thirdtree}{